top of page

 Marvin isn’t just a cat—he’s a fellow Mental Health Warrior.
 He’s been with me from the beginning.
 He knows my story: how I spent 20 years battling Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 He saw me hit rock bottom, and knows I tried to end my life.
 But in that dark time, I discovered something life-changing: Mental Health is the key to overcoming any challenge.

-That journey led to create the Mental Health Warrior Program—a new SELF-HELP approach, designed to help everyone take charge of their emotions, triumph over challenges and build the life you really want!
+That journey led to create the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
+So you can take charge of your emotions, triumph over challenges and build the life you really want!

 Marvin was there for all of it.
 So, when he shows up with a book in paw and a challenge in his eyes—you listen!